dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/vue.md

 ### Other

-Also support `emmet`, `d.ts` as other development tools.
+Also support `emmet`, `d.ts`.

 ## Help Docs

-Place the cursor on the `api` and press `F1` to open the corresponding help file directly in Web Explorer.
-Side-by-side you can changing the code while looking at the document.
+Place the cursor on the `api` and press `F1` to open the corresponding help file directly in Web Explorer.You can change the code side by side while viewing the documentation.

 <img src="/static/snapshots/vue/help_doc.gif" style="zoom: 60%;border: 1px solid #eee;" />

 ## Go to definition

-Press `alt+mouse click` to trace the source of references to `variables`, `style`, and `methods`, and jump back and forth among `template`, `script`, and `style`.
+Press `alt+mouse click` to trace the source of various `variables`, `style`, and `methods`, and switch to related files between `templates`, `scripts` and `styles`.
+Very powerful and flexible.

-Press `ctrl+alt+click`, you can also open the definition in a column next to it, which is convenient for side-by-side viewing.

 <img src="/static/snapshots/vue/goto.gif" style="zoom: 50%;border: 1px solid #eee;" />

-## Reconstruct or search the same word
+## Refactoring or select same syntax word

-If you want to see where a variable is referenced, or select all variables to rename, Right click on the word [Select all occurrences (ctrl+shift+e)]
+If you want to know where a variable is referenced, or select all variables to rename, Right click on the word [Select all occurrences (ctrl+shift+e)]

-Example below: There are many "list" in the script, but only those exact variables are selected:
+Example below: There are many "list" in the script, but only exact variables are selected:

 <img src="/static/snapshots/vue/select.png" style="zoom: 40%;border: 1px solid #eee;" />

-## Syntax check
+## Eslint check

-Firstly install the plug-in `eslint-plugin-vue`.
-Click [tools - Valicate documents], then vue document is automatically verify when saved.
+Firstly, please install the plug-in `eslint-plugin-vue`.
+Then you have 2 ways to check syntax, Click [tools - Valicate documents], or save the vue document as it will be verified automatically when saving.

-Plug-in management settings, such as configuring shortcut keys, whether to automatically trigger when saving, are in the plug-in configuration in 【settings - plugin configuration - eslint-plugin-vue】
+HbuilderX provides shortcut settings and whether to automatically trigger when saving.
+Location is【Perferences - plugins - eslint-plugin-vue】.

 <img src="/static/snapshots/vue/check.gif" style="zoom: 60%;border: 1px solid #eee;" />

 ## Outline

 Select View -show outline.
-Or right-click anywhere in script, select tiggle outline.
+Or right-click anywhere in script, select toggle outline.

-Select in outline can bring cursor to the corresponding section of the script.
+Select any tag in outline will bring cursor to the corresponding section of the script.

 <img src="/static/snapshots/vue/outline_en.jpg" style="zoom: 40%;border: 1px solid #eee;border-radius: 20px;" />

 ## Use vue without command line

-If you don't like command line environment, this will not affect you drive into the vue programming.
+If you don't like node development environment, this will not affect you drive into the vue programming.

-HBuilderX has built-in plug-ins and node environment.
+HBuilderX has built-in plugins and node environment.

-You can create a new vue project without cli.
+You can create a new vue project through the new project wizard without cli.

 <img src="/static/snapshots/vue/project_create_en.png" style="zoom: 40%;border: 1px solid #eee;" />

 Run - Terminal - npm run build/npm run serve/etc.

 <img src="/static/snapshots/vue/project_create_ne.jpg" style="zoom: 45%;border: 1px solid #eee;border-radius: 20px;" />

+You don’t need to install node modules, you can import plugins through uni-app market (only for uni-app), more details [uni-app markets](https://ext.dcloud.net.cn/)